 Boxelder bugs congregate in Michigan attic - learn how to get rid of them with Griffin Pest Solutions

-Boxelder bugs have become a common nuisance across the United States, and here in the Upper Midwest, it’s particularly bad.
+Boxelder bugs have become a common nuisance across the U.S., and here in the Upper Midwest, it’s particularly bad.
 These invasive pests are easily recognizable by their distinctive red and black coloring, and while they’re not considered dangerous, they can be quite bothersome.
 Since they frequently gather in groups of hundreds or thousands, they can be a real nightmare if you’re not fond of bugs.

 What Do Boxelder Bugs Look Like?